 * Euro holds near 2-month peaks against dollar

-* Dollar firm versus yen, Ukraine wariness seen capping gains
+* Dollar/yen hovers near 5-week high, Ukraine wariness seen capping gains

 * Expectations for U.S. jobs lowered by soft ADP, ISM reports

-TOKYO, March 7 (Reuters) - The euro hovered near a two-month high against the dollar early on Friday following a relief rally when the European Central Bank left its interest rates unchanged.
+TOKYO/SINGAPORE, March 7 (Reuters) - The euro held steady near a two-month high against the dollar on Friday, pausing in the wake of a European Central Bank inspired rally, as trade turned cautious ahead of U.S. jobs data.

 The ECB left interest rates unchanged on Thursday and ECB President Mario Draghi told a news conference that economic conditions in the region did not require a shift in monetary policy.

-The single currency fetched 142.87 yen after brushing a two-month high of 142.99 yen earlier on Friday.
+Against the yen, the single currency eased 0.2 percent to 142.65 yen, after brushing a two-month high of 142.99 yen earlier on Friday.

-Friday's nonfarm payrolls report, due at 1330 GMT, is likely to show job growth in the United States picked up enough in February to encourage the Federal Reserve to continue scaling back its monetary stimulus.
+The dollar's near-term fortunes are seen hinging on Friday's U.S. nonfarm payrolls report, due at 1330 GMT.
+The data is likely to show job growth in the United States picked up enough in February to encourage the Federal Reserve to continue scaling back its monetary stimulus.

-But market watchers said expectations may have been lowered following the soft ADP private sector jobs report and ISM services sector survey released earlier this week.
+But market watchers said the market may be bracing for a weaker reading following the soft ADP private sector jobs report and ISM services sector survey released earlier this week.

 "The market could treat the consensus figure of 150,000 jobs as a positive surprise.
 Considering the severe winter conditions, a number through to 120,000 may not be considered a letdown," said Ayako Sera, senior market economist at Sumitomo Mitsui Trust in Tokyo.